-The Afforestation Grant and Premium Scheme 2014-2020 supports the planting of new forests and offers a range of planting options designed to accommodate a variety of sustainable timber production and ecological objectives.
+The Afforestation Grant and Premium Scheme 2014-2020 supports the planting of new forests and offers a range of planting options designed to accommodate a wide range of objectives.

 - Brief Overview of Forestry Grant Rates

 - Interaction of forestry with other farm schemes such as BPS, etc.

 - Online forestry premium applications